 Old Testament Readings and Psalms

 Genesis 7:1-5, 11-18; 8:6-18; 9:8-13 and Psalm 46

 Baruch 3:9-15, 3:32-4:4 or Proverbs 8:1-8, 19-21; 9:4b-6 and Psalm 19

 Ezekiel 36:24-28 and Psalm 42, 43

 Ezekiel 37:1-14 and Psalm 143

 Zephaniah 3:14-20 and Psalm 98

 Romans 6:3-11 and Psalm 114

-In her poem, Holy Saturday, the Space Between, Christine Valters Paintner expresses how much of our lives rest in the space between loss and hope, how our lives are full of Holy Saturday experiences.
+Quoting the poem by Hafiz, Holy Saturday the Space Between, Christine Valters Paintner expresses how much of our lives rest in the space between loss and hope, how our lives are full of Holy Saturday experiences.